 Having a clean mouth is important.
 It gives you fresh breath and a nicer-looking smile.
 However, it also helps to keep your mouth healthy.
 And since your mouth is connected to the rest of your body via the bloodstream, a clean mouth will lead to a healthier body.

-During orthodontic treatment, it is vital that you continue to see your dentist at least every six months for regular dental exams and cleanings.
-Dentists and hygienists can remove the calculus (tartar) that builds up on the teeth.
+During orthodontic treatment, it is vital that you continue to see your Primary Care Dentist at least every six months for regular dental exams and cleanings.
+Primary Care Dentists and Hygienists can remove the calculus (tartar) that builds up on the teeth.
 Brushing and flossing do not remove tartar.

 Brushing and flossing do remove a thin sticky film that grows on your teeth.
 This sticky film, called plaque, is the main cause of decalcification (white scarring), tooth decay (cavities), gum inflammation (gingivitis), and gum disease (periodontitis).